CiscoDevNet/api-insights-openapi-rulesets/README.md

 This module implements a set of lintable REST API best practices, linters can be used validate API Specs in Swagger2 or OAS3 format.
 The project implements 2 linter rulesets.
 1. REST Guidelines :  Lintable REST API best practices related to API Design, API implementation, API testing and developer experience.
 For details refer [rest-guidelines.md](docs/rest-guidelines.md)
-2. Contract: set of rules provided to ensure the end user document generated from API specs are of good quality.
-For details refer to [doc-completeness.md](docs/doc-completeness.md)
+2. API Contract: Set of rules provided to ensure the API contract is reliable and complete in terms of API metadata, schema definition, operation status code & responses.
+For details refer to [doc-completeness.md](docs/doc-completeness.md).
-2. Documentation: It includes rules and examples are included for every schema, description provided for every attribute, etc. For details refer to [doc-completeness.md](docs/doc-completeness.md)
+3. API Documentation Completeness: Set of rules provided to ensure the end user document generated from API specs is of good quality.
+It includes rules like description provided for every attribute, examples are included for every schema, etc. For details refer to [doc-completeness.md](docs/doc-completeness.md).

 These custom rulesets are implemented using [Spectral](https://github.com/stoplightio/spectral) open source linter.